RELIGIOUS ACCOMMODATION

 What is a religious accommodation?

-A religious accommodation is any adjustment to the work environment that will allow an employee or applicant for employment to practice their religion.
-The need for religious accommodation may arise where an individual’s religious beliefs, practices, or observances conflict with a specific task or requirement of their position or an employment application process.
+A religious accommodation is any adjustment to the work environment that will allow the employee or applicant to comply with his or her religious beliefs.
+The need for religious accommodation may arise where an individual's religious beliefs, practices, or observances conflict with a specific task or requirement of the individual's position or an employment application process.
 Accommodation requests often relate to work schedules, dress and grooming, or religious expression in the workplace.
 If it would not pose an undue hardship, the employer is legally obligated to grant the accommodation.

 What is an undue hardship?